March 11, 2025

 • unemployment

-• chronic physical disease, such as diabetes, cancer, asthma and arthritis
+• chronic physical health conditions, such as asthma, back problems, diabetes, and cancer

 • communicable diseases, such as hepatitis.1

-These factors increase the risk of drinking, drug use and dependence.
+These complexities increase the risk of alcohol and other drug use problems.

 Australia’s alcohol and drug services reach less than half of those who need treatment - and these rates are even lower for people in the criminal justice system.3